adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 <img src="../assets/edge-bridge-tutorial/assurance-validation/analytics-edge-bridge-conversion.png" alt="Comparison of event data between analytics and edge bridge events" width="1100"/>

 > [!NOTE]
-> The two new top-level properties `xdm` and `data` are standard Edge event properties, integral to the Experience Platform's XDM schema-based system for event data organization.
+> The two new top-level properties `xdm` and `data` are standard Edge Network event properties, integral to Experience Platform's [Experience Data Model (XDM)](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/home) schema-based system for event data organization.
 This system allows for powerful, customizable data processing.

+To learn more about the final data format created by Edge Bridge, please refer to the [data format documentation](../data-format.md).

 #### Trigger rule-based `trackAction` events <!-- omit in toc -->
 Rule-based `trackAction`/`trackState` events are also converted to Edge events by the Edge Bridge extension.
 Select the **Trigger Consequence** button (**1**) to initiate a rule that generates a `trackAction` event.

 <img src="../assets/edge-bridge-tutorial/assurance-validation/ios-app-trigger-rule-button.png" alt="Simulator tracking buttons" width="400"/>

+> [!TIP]
+> If no `trackAction` event is dispatched upon selecting the **Trigger Consequence** button, verify that your mobile property is [set up with the correct rule](#2-configure-a-rule-to-forward-personal-identifiable-information-pii-events-to-edge-network).

-Just like the `trackAction`/`trackState` events above, the Edge Bridge extension converts the PII `trackAction` event into an Edge event.
+Just like the `trackAction`/`trackState` events above, the Edge Bridge extension converts the personal PII `trackAction` event into an Edge event.

+With this, the Edge Bridge powered migration from an existing Analytics implementation to sending data via Edge Network to Analytics is complete!

 ## Data Prep mapping

 <details>
-  <summary> Data Prep background</summary><p>
+  <summary> Data Prep background </summary><p>

 Data Prep is an Adobe Experience Platform service which maps and transforms data to the [Experience Data Model (XDM)](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html).
 Data Prep is configured from a Platform enabled [datastream](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/overview.html) to map source data from the Edge Bridge mobile extension to the Platform Edge Network.